mclem6/course-helper/README.md

 This is just a skeleton for app objectives and possible technologies to use.
-My learning objective is to learn full-stack development utilizing Java technologies.
+The learning objective is to master full-stack development utilizing Java technologies, become familiar with the full software development process, and learn to design products for specific pain points.